 Students in grades K-2 are given teacher-administered paper-and-pencil Benchmark Assessments in Reading and Math two-three times per year to determine their skill levels and to monitor academic progress.

-We recommend that 1st grade students have a reading assessment in Fall and Spring to establish a baseline of skills and areas of growth.
+We recommend that 1st grade students have a Reading Assessment in fall and spring to establish a baseline of skills and areas of growth.
 This assessment is comprised of 5 subtests and is administered with a specialist one-on-one.
 The parent may be present if they prefer but they cannot offer any support.
 The first subtest is letter identification in which the student is asked to either name the letter, give the sound or say a word that starts with the letter.
-The second sub-test is writing vocabulary where the student is given about 10 minutes to write the words, if any, that he/she can write.
+The second sub-test is writing vocabulary where the student is given about 10 minutes to write the words, if any, that they can write.
 The third subtest is word reading where the student is asked to read any of the first grade level words in a short list.
-The 4th subtest asks the student to write a sentence that is read to him/her.
+The fourth subtest asks the student to write a sentence that is read to them.
 They are given points for any of the sounds they hear.
-And lastly, the student is asked to read a leveled book if they are able.
-Parents are asked to bring in a book that the student can read at his/her level easily to give the specialist an idea of where the student is able to read.
+Lastly, the student is asked to read a leveled book if they are able.
+Parents are asked to bring in a book that the student can read at their level easily to give the specialist an idea of where the student is able to read.
 The entire assessment takes from 30-45 minutes.
-At the conclusion the specialist will go over the results with the parent and discuss areas of strength and areas to focus their learning on.
+At the conclusion, the specialist will go over the results with the parent and discuss areas of strength and areas to focus their learning on.

 Students in grades K-2 may also access the Renaissance Assessments, if deemed appropriate.
 For more information, please contact Elizabeth Sanchez at firstname.lastname@example.org.